mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/BoundingBox/boundingbox.md

 As your store might grow due to different loading requests, it will require more and more space.
 Once you realize, that you don't need anymore some data inside a mapstore, you can drop tiles from it.
 This can be achieved by <span style="color:gray">*Menu | BoundingBox | Drop Store All*</span>.
-This command deletes all tiles which are full included by this given bounding box.
+This command deletes all tiles that are fully included by this given bounding box.

 ### Switch off the bounding box feature